We are now taking names for our waiting list for the 2018-2019 school year.

 Students in the intermediate grades of elementary school are creative, work collaboratively, are eager to learn and brilliantly inspired by a group of talented teachers.
 Students spend these years nourishing their spirit to learn through guidance, direct instruction and high expectations.
 Religion classes, while taught daily, are integrated into every subject and activity through out the day as students develop a deeper understanding of their Catholic faith.

 Our Middle School is departmentalized with each instructor being an expert in his or her subject area, including religion.
 Religion classes bring to life all aspects of our Catholic faith and students are taught how to reflect and bring their faith alive.
 Class size is small allowing for individual instruction, tutoring and nourishment of the mind.
 Students switch classrooms for every subject with academic excellence as the expected outcome.

-Each student in our Middle School receives an iPad which is a tool used for curriculum, instruction, assessment, and general organization.
-The iPad provides for differentiated instruction at both ends of the academic spectrum.
+Each student in our Middle School receives a MacBook Air which is a tool used for curriculum, instruction, assessment, and general organization.
+The MacBook Air provides for differentiated instruction at both ends of the academic spectrum.

 Student led conferences is one way in which the individual student assess their individual progress in learning.
 These conferences are conducted twice a year; fall and spring.
 At these conferences students analyze their progress, work with their parents and teacher to establish goals and work collaboratively to find methods in which they will achieve these goals.

 Sacred Heart Cathedral School does not discriminate on the basis of age, gender, familial status, race, national origin, color, marital status or disability.